Bhawna-ux/OLIST-Sales-Analysis/README.md

  ### Customer Behavior
  **Are customer happy or not?
 If they are disstaisfied what is the potential reason behind it?**
-   * With 4.09 of Customer Satisfaction Score (CSAT), OLIST has 14% negative reviews, 76% Postive and 8% neutral. <br>
+   * With 4.09 of Customer Satisfaction Score (CSAT), OLIST has 14% negative reviews, 76% Positive and 8% neutral. <br>
    * Late deliveries and bad product quality affects customer feedback.
 Out of 14K negative feedback, 29% customers gives bad feedback due to late deliveries.<br>
    It is important to know that <br>
    This analysis does not include feedback related to the website experience, as customer satisfaction surveys are typically administered after product delivery or when delivery is overdue.